urbanjost/M_attr/README.md

    as a single document.

 ## real man-pages
-Tthese documents are contained in the docs/ directory along with one more forat - archive files of man(1) pages that can be installed on ULS (Unix-Like Systems):
+These documents are contained in the docs/ directory along with one more format - archive files of man(1) pages that can be installed on ULS (Unix-Like Systems):

    + [manpages.zip](https://urbanjost.github.io/M_attr/manpages.zip)